Chilex23/TriviaAPI/backend/README.md

 This returns a list of questions for a given category.

 #### Query Parameters
-This endpoint takes no query parameters.
+This endpoint takes the following query parameters:
+- `category_id`: the id of the category

 #### Request Body
 This endpoint takes no request body.